ki3ani/bestbuy/README.md

 ## Functional Requirements
 1. **Home Page:**
-   - Upon logging in, users are redirected to the home page.
+   - Upon visiting the page, users are redirected to the home page.
    - The home page displays all items available for sale.

 2. **Authentication:**